jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

 AI agents can dramatically accelerate software development.
 But with several models now offering "coding assistant" modes, which one should you trust to run an actual Agile workflow?
-To avoid switching tools daily, I ran a controlled test comparing **Claude Sonnet 4.5**, **Codex (gpt‑5‑codex)**, and **Gemini 2.5 Pro/Flash** under the same conditions.
+To determine the best daily driver, a controlled test was conducted comparing **Claude Sonnet 4.5**, **Codex (gpt‑5‑codex)**, and **Gemini 2.5 Pro/Flash** under the same conditions.

-I didn't just want to see who "wins."
-I wanted to understand how to **get the best out of them**: what makes one model stumble, and how to structure my work to make them succeed.
+The goal was not merely to see who 'wins,' but to understand how to optimize their performance: what makes one model stumble, and how to structure my work to make them succeed.

 ## The BMAD Method